scrappyardio/ttc-bus-delays-lakehouse/README.md

 **The source changed its coding methodology twice**, in 2021 and again in 2025.
 The second change was found by querying the *shape* of the incident field rather than its meaning: text labels and short codes have **zero overlap** across years.
 This makes three stretches — 2018–2020, 2022–2024, 2025 — comparable only within themselves, which is why the dashboard reports them separately.

-**Failed rows are quarantined, not dropped.** 3,118 rows sit in `silver.bus_delays_quarantine` tagged with the rule they broke, so data loss is auditable rather than invisible.
+**Failed rows are sent to the quarantine table.** 3,118 rows sit in `silver.bus_delays_quarantine` tagged with the rule they broke, so data loss is auditable rather than invisible.

 ---